-- 1 DO NOT install the vent terminal under any patio or deck. - 2 To help prevent moisture from freezing on walls and under eaves, do not locate the vent terminal on the side of a building with prevailing winter winds. - 3 When terminating the vent pipes through brick or masonry surfaces, the installation of a rust resistant sheet metal backing plates behind the vent terminal is recommended. - Q DO NOT locate the vent terminal too close to shrubbery, as flue gasses may damage them. - 5 Caulk all cracks, seams and joints within 6 ft. of the vent terminal. - 6 Insulate vent pipe exposed to cold conditions (attics, crawl spaces, etc.) with inflammable material to help prevent moisture from accumulating in the vent pipe. - Support horizontal sections of the vent pipe every 4 ft.
-DO NOT rigidly secure the vent system.
-Provisions must be made to allow for expansion and contraction of the vent system. - 8 DO NOT install the vent terminal less than 1 ft. above grade or average snowfall whichever is greater. - Permanently seal annular openings around the vent system penetration using approved materials to prevent entry of combustion products into the building.
+- 1 DO NOT install vent terminal under any patio or deck. - 2 To help prevent moisture from freezing on walls and under eaves, DO NOT locate vent terminal on the side of a building with prevailing winter winds. - 3 When terminating the vent pipe through brick or masonry surfaces, a rust-resistant sheet metal backing plate behind the vent termination is recommended.
+(See illustration.) - 4 DO NOT locate vent terminal too close to shrubbery, as flue gasses may damage them. - 5 Caulk all cracks, seams and joints within six (6) feet of vent terminal. - 6 All painted surfaces should be primed to lessen the chance of physical damage.
+Painted surfaces will require maintenance. - Insulate vent pipe exposed to cold conditions (attics, crawl spaces, etc.) with inflammable material to help prevent moisture from accumulating in vent pipe. - 8 DO NOT extend exposed vent pipe outside of building. - If other vent terminal configurations are required, See "If You Need Service" section.